yochaigal/cairn/resources/monsters/gorilla.md

 # Gorilla

-4 HP, 14 STR, fists (d6+d6)
+6 HP, 14 STR, fists (d6+d6)

 - Large, muscular apes that dwell in hot jungles.
-Peaceful and Shy.
+- Mostly peaceful until provoked, but will impose itself on the presence of its young.
-- Critical Damage: Rends the victim for 1d4 extra STR damage.
+- **Critical Damage**: Rends the victim for 1d4 extra STR damage.